DimitriTheoharatos/baseball-data-analysis/README.md

 The data used to investigate these questions can be found at the following link: http://www.seanlahman.com/baseball-archive/statistics/

-This repository includes the datasets used in the exploration, as well as the Python notebook and exported .html file.
+This repository includes the datasets used in the exploration, as well as the Python notebook where you can follow along with the coding and analysis and finally the exported .html file.